WGFL

-WGFL (channel 28) is a television station licensed to High Springs, Florida, United States, serving the Gainesville area as an affiliate of CBS and MyNetworkTV.
+WGFL (channel 28, cable channel 4) is a television station licensed to High Springs, Florida, United States, serving the Gainesville area as an affiliate of CBS and MyNetworkTV.
 It is owned by New Age Media alongside low-power, Class A Antenna TV affiliate WYME-CD (channel 45); New Age also provides certain services to NBC affiliate WNBW-DT (channel 9) under a local marketing agreement (LMA) with MPS Media.
 All three stations, in turn, are operated under a master service agreement by the Sinclair Broadcast Group.
 The stations share studios on Northwest 80th Boulevard (along I-75/SR 93) in Gainesville; WGFL's transmitter is located on Southwest 30th Avenue near Newberry.

 WGFL was also used to provide full-market over-the-air high definition digital coverage of co-owned low-power analog MyNetworkTV affiliate WMYG-LP (simulcast over WGFL-DT2).
 This ended when the low-power station's license was canceled on November 18, 2015; it now operates solely as a subchannel of WGFL.

 The Gainesville market is located between several other Florida TV markets.
 In these areas, local cable systems opt instead for the affiliate for their home market instead of WGFL.
 This includes Charter Spectrum and Cox in Ocala (part of the Orlando market) that both offer WKMG-TV.
 In Lake City (part of the Jacksonville market), Comcast Xfinity provides WJAX-TV.